GenericMappingTools/gmt/trunk/doc/rst/source/gmtconnect.rst

    ::

-    gmt gmtstitch my_lines.txt -T150e -DMap_segment_%04d.dat
+    gmt connect my_lines.txt -T150e -DMap_segment_%04d.dat

 Bugs
 ----

 The line connection does not work if a line only has a single point.
-However, gmtstitch will correctly add the point to the nearest segment.
+However, gmtconnect will correctly add the point to the nearest segment.
-Running gmtstitch again on the new set of lines will eventually connect all close lines.
+Running gmtconnect again on the new set of lines will eventually connect all close lines.

 See Also